Byron Kelleher: Personal life

+Relationships

 In December 2004, Kelleher met American porn-star Ashley Spalding, better known as Kaylani Lei.
-They reportedly crossed paths in a "hedonism resort" in Jamaica then dated and lived together until they split in June 2006.
+They dated and lived together until they split in June 2006.
 British newspaper The Independent called them "a raunchy Antipodean answer to Posh and Becks", referring to the high-profile relationship of football player David Beckham and his wife ex-Spice Girl Victoria.

-In June 2007, Kelleher is rumoured to have had a torrid love affair with American popstar P!nk.
-Kelleher, in Auckland for the Saturday June 2, International Series where the All Blacks thrashed France 42 to 11.
-Oddly, while the American was on her Australian leg of the I'm Not Dead Tour, she arrived in Auckland for a, "one-off New Zealand date."
-This is supposedly to see Kelleher while the team was staying in Auckland's Sky City Hotel.
-Coach, Graham Henry tested Kelleher for his testosterone levels as his behaviour in training was primitive and raw.
-The result of this test showed inhumane levels of testosterone, which led Henry to place Kelleher off the team sheet for the test a day later, as he was too scared for the wellbeing of the French.
-The only time the All Blacks' physio had seen levels similarly high were that of Phar Lap, who he had been looking over during an apprenticeship with thoroughbred horse strapper, Tommy Woodcock.

-In 2009, Kelleher was dating Julie Novès, 22-year-old at the time and daughter of Toulouse manager Guy Novès while he was involved in a car crash and assaulted another driver.
+In 2009, Kelleher was dating Julie Novès, 22 years old at the time and daughter of Toulouse manager Guy Novès while he was involved in a car crash and assaulted another driver.
 The media thought involving his coach's daughter in a car accident would get him in further troubles.

 A close friend of the Prince and Princess of Monaco, he was one of the guests at the couple's wedding in July 2011.
 The press suspected he was romantically involved with the Princess and New Zealand beer brand Tui jokingly created billboards referencing to the rumour.

-In 2018, Kelleher met Auckland based international flight attendant, Yuliana Desta.
-Kelleher met Yuliana in Bali.
-They both currently live between Bali and New Zealand where they set up their property and tourism business together.